-At Arva House we aim to empower young people to make decisions and encourage children to engage in their interests.
+At Arva House we aim to empower children and young people to make decisions in a manner that they are able to, and encourage children to engage in their interests.
 When these are identified we will support and encourage children to express themselves positively, we feel that this mindset helps their development and emotional wellbeing.

 Our commitment to continuous improvement and growth means that we are open and transparent; we actively seek the collaboration and perspectives that come from parents, carers, advocates, local services, similar organisations, and our placing authorities where appropriate.
+The broader company is committed to learning and development both formal and informal, and we are all on a learning journey together.